Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Spectral flow in the theory of vertex algebras

 We associate to this data the following abelian group that depends on $V, \Lh, \kappa$ and $\varphi$.
-In the notation we only include the dependancy on $V$ as other should always be clear from the context. \begin{definition} In the previous notations, we define
+In the notation we only include the dependency on $V$ as the others should always be clear from the context. \begin{definition} In the previous notations, we define

 We call $\cSF(V)$ the spectral flow group of $V$. \end{definition}